kasbench/globeco-trade-service/cursor-log.md

 1. Added unit tests to ExecutionStatusServiceImplTest to verify Caffeine-based caching for ExecutionStatusService: cache hits for getAll/getById, and cache eviction on create/update/delete.

 [2024-06-10 20:00 UTC] Added 'executionStatuses' to the CaffeineCacheManager cache names in CacheConfig.java to resolve the missing cache configuration for ExecutionStatusServiceImpl tests.
 This ensures that all caching annotations in ExecutionStatusServiceImpl are properly supported and should fix the related test failures.

+---

+Request: Implement the APIs for executionStatus using the requirements provided in requirements.md (step 52 of execution-plan.md) and generate the unit tests for the executionStatus APIs (step 53).

+Action: Updated the log to record the request.
+Next, I will:
+1. Implement ExecutionStatusController in the main package with endpoints for GET (all and by id), POST, PUT, and DELETE, mapping DTOs to entities and handling all CRUD operations as specified.
+2. Generate unit tests for ExecutionStatusController using MockMvc to cover all endpoints (GET all, GET by id, POST, PUT, DELETE), verifying correct status codes, request/response mapping, and error handling.
+3. Ensure consistency with API URI, DTO, and test conventions used for other controllers.